mdelapenya/docker-go-sdk/container/README.md

 - After the container is created but before it's started: using the `WithFiles` option, you can add files to the container.
 - After the container is started: using the container's `CopyToContainer` method, you can copy files to the container.

+If you need to copy a directory, you can use the `CopyDirToContainer` method, which uses the parent directory of the container path as the target directory.

 It's also possible to copy files from the container to the host, using the container's `CopyFromContainer` method.

 ## Defining the readiness state for the container